Paula A. Clarkson

-Paula Clarkson, Partner and head of the firm’s Estate Planning Department, practices primarily in the areas of estate planning, probate, trust administration, guardianships, and conservatorships.
+Paula Clarkson, partner and head of the firm’s Estate Planning Department, practices primarily in the areas of estate planning, probate, trust administration, guardianships, and conservatorships.
 She has practiced exclusively in the estate planning area for over 20 years and has been designated as Certified Specialist in Estate Planning, Probate, and Trust Law by the State Bar of California Board of Legal Specialization.
 Read more about What Does an Estate Planning Attorney Really Do?

 There are many legal strategies involved in estate planning, including wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care documents.
 New clients often say that they do not have an estate plan.
 Most people are surprised to learn that they actually do have a plan.
 In the absence of legal planning otherwise, their estate will be distributed after death according to California’s laws of intestacy.
 Of course, this may not be the plan they would have chosen.
 A properly drafted estate plan will replace the terms of the State’s estate plan with your own.